semanticdata/dotfiles/README-template.md

 ## Testing

-Any unit or integration tests people can run to assure that everything’s working as expected?
-Any frameworks or commands that are needed here?
-And are there any tests in your deployment pipeline that ensure that no errors make it into the live site?
+- Any unit or integration tests people can run to assure that everything’s working as expected?
+- Any frameworks or commands that are needed here?
+- Are there any tests in your deployment pipeline that ensure that no errors make it into the live site?

 Also include the commands needed to run any tests: